 iptiQ results are reported within the Group items segment.
-Group items also includes items not allocated to the core operating business segments, which encompass parts of Principal Investments, Swiss Re Ltd, the Group's ultimate parent company, certain Treasury units and reinsurance and insurance business in run-off. iptiQ partners with distributors providing the Swiss Re Group access to risk pools offering white labelled protection cover in both the life and health as well as property and casualty businesses.
-Swiss Re Ltd charges trademark licence fees to the business segments which are reported as other revenues.
-Certain administrative expenses of the corporate centre functions that are not recharged to the operating segments are reported under Group items.
+Group items also includes items not allocated to the core operating business segments, which encompass parts of Principal Investments, certain administrative expenses related to non-core activities, Treasury units and reinsurance and insurance business in run-off. iptiQ partners with distributors providing the Swiss Re Group access to risk pools offering white labelled protection cover in both the life and health as well as property and casualty businesses.